Personal Identity and Uploading Mark

 that it is possible to scan and capture all the information of a human brain,

-will argue that uploading does preserve personal identity; at least identity of
+that uploading does preserve personal identity; at least identity of a certain

-a certain sort.
-2. The equivalency thesis The
+sort.
+2. The equivalency thesis The fact that

-fact that we are assuming that computers are capable of embodying all the same
+we are assuming that computers are capable of embodying all the same type of

-type of properties necessary for personal identity means that we can make use
+properties necessary for personal identity means that we can make use of the

-it is possible for an individual to survive migration from a carbon to a carbon
+possible for an individual to survive migration from a carbon to a carbon body,

-body, then it is possible for individuals to survive migration from a carbon to
+then it is possible for individuals to survive migration from a carbon to a silicon

-spell this out, I’ll say first what I mean by occupying different human bodies,
+out, I’ll say first what I mean by occupying different human bodies, and then

-and then say what use the equivalency thesis will serve for us.
-Let
+say what use the equivalency thesis will serve for us.
+Let us start

-us start by considering a familiar fictional example of people switching human
+by considering a familiar fictional example of people switching human bodies,

-bodies, i.e., carbon-to-carbon transfers.
-One of my personal favorites is a
+i.e., carbon-to-carbon transfers.
+One of my personal favorites is a schlocky

-Trek series.
-Captain Kirk finds himself in the body of his jilted ex-lover,
+series.
+Captain Kirk finds himself in the body of his jilted ex-lover, Dr.

 She, jealous of his power, takes control of his body, and, what is worse, his